kerlannXmr/EasyMonerod/README.md

 -➡🟧 REDIRECT port 22 and 18080 from your internet router to your ' local ip ' of your PC.

+-➡🟧 The external hard drive must be formatted in NTFS (classic) or exFat or ext4.
+Because FAT doesn't handle files larger than 4 GB!

 -➡📗  Remote access wallet:

   Take 'cake wallet', settings, connect and sync, manage nodes, add +, node address= onion Tor, node port= 18089, save.
 Close and open.
 Wait the sync.